It’s no secret that I love books.

-Tapping a screen just doesn’t quite feel the same.
+Tapping a screen just doesn’t quite provide the same feeling of going somewhere.

 Here the Kindle redeems itself.
 An entire library in a tiny package that can literally fit in my coat pocket?
 That’s amazing!
 Spare minutes at the bus stop or on lunch break fill up with literary adventures.
 I can switch from book to book at will.

 It’s quick and easy to change the font size on the Kindle.
 This is a huge convenience for those who have difficulty reading small print.
 Though there is more eye fatigue than with ink on paper, my Kindle is far easier on my eyes than a phone or tablet with back light.
 The reading light built into my case is fantastic for reading in the dark, though it does drain the battery rather quickly.